AlexandruC5/CamelEngine/README.md

 ### Pitch

-Depending on the slider value the sound will reproduce with more deep tones or higher tones.
+* Depending on the slider value the sound will reproduce with more deep tones or higher tones.

 ### IsSpatial
-VALORS 0-1
-SpatialAudio option has 2 values(0 and 1) and if we choose 1 the spatial option is enabled and we can hear the sound depending where the default listener is.
+* SpatialAudio option has 2 values(0 and 1) and if we choose 1 the spatial option is enabled and we can hear the sound depending where the default listener is.
-(Still developing) We can choose the minimal distance and the max distance of where we can hear the audio in the 3D spatial mode
+*(Still developing)* We can choose the minimal distance and the max distance of where we can hear the audio in the 3D spatial mode

-If we choose to be 2d we can use stereo option, if we enable it, we can edit the pan of the left and right speakers as we want.
+* If we choose to be 2d we can use stereo option, if we enable it, we can edit the pan of the left and right speakers as we want.
 We can also mute.